 When deciding on flooring for a bathroom, you want something that is stylish, durable, resistant to moisture and spills, as well as low maintenance.
 Concrete checks all of those features.
 Radiant heating can also be installed to keep the floor comfortable for bare feet.

 Concrete is an exceptionally good choice for basement flooring due to its moisture resistance in these areas that are typically subject to ground moisture and possible flooding.
 With concrete, you can avoid mold and mildew problems and having to pull up and replace damp carpet or damaged wood flooring.
 Add a fun feature of hopscotch or shuffleboard into the design.

 With many garages being used as extensions of living space, why not make them as attractive as the rest of the home.
 Looks can range from sealed or polished basic gray to more complex color combinations.
 Add colored flecks for a terrazzo look or a custom design with brightly colored epoxy coatings.

-Concrete combines durability for heavy use, high-traffic areas with endless customization options.
+Our Cleveland Concrete (and Akron concrete!) combines durability for heavy use, high-traffic areas with endless customization options.
 These two factors combine to make it a perfect choice for retail stores, restaurants and bars, offices, churches, schools, medical institutions, and industrial buildings, making it possible to incorporate your company logo, colors or theme right into the floor.